 Assistant Professor, Costume Design

-Renee has designed the costumes for more than thirty theatre, dance, and film productions.
+Renee Garcia has designed the costumes for more than 30 theatre, dance and film productions.
 She has designed costumes for Charleston Stage Company, Lake Dillon Theatre Company, the Riverside Theater Shakespeare Festival, Unicorn Theater, the Coterie Theater, Brick Monkey Theater Ensemble, portOPERA, and for the independent movie, Burning Man.
 Her costume designs for As You Like It were displayed in the USITT-USA National Exhibit in the 2015 Prague Quadrennial of Performance Design and Space.
 The PQ is the world's largest performance design exhibit in the world, often compared to the Olympics or World's Fair for designers.
 Her designs for As You Like It were on display in 2022 in the Vestuario a Escena MX, AC’s international exhibit, Exposición Vestuario para la Escena 2022, at the National Center for the Arts in Mexico City.
 Her awards include the USITT Fellows Early Career Member Mentoring Assistance Award, and both the USITT Ezekiel Board Choice Winner and the USITT Ezekiel Award of Outstanding Achievement for her costume designs in As You Like It.
-Renee comes to Webster after serving as Assistant Professor of Costume Design at Oklahoma State University, and previously as Visiting Assistant Professor of Costume Design at Ohio University and as Lecturer in Costume Design at the University of Southern Maine.
-She holds a BA from Florida State University and an MFA from the University of Missouri–Kansas City.

 Gary Glasgow